Using data to determine right from wrong

 The fraud landscape is shifting

-In 2020, sophisticated fraudsters now have advanced tools to circumvent current biometric fraud detection methods like spoofing device and geo-location data (read Advantages and disadvantages of biometrics blog entry to learn more).
-They’ve invested a considerable amount of time and effort shoring up valuable fraud profiles called “synthetic identities” that masquerade as legitimate users and beat the best models.
-The fraudsters that get through to targets bide their time till the moment of maximum advantage before suddenly busting out and taking as much as possible.
+In 2021, sophisticated fraudsters now have advanced tools to circumvent current biometric fraud detection methods like spoofing device and geo-location data (read Advantages and disadvantages of biometrics blog entry to learn more).
+They’ve invested a considerable amount of time and effort shoring up valuable fraud profiles called “synthetic identities” that masquerade as legitimate users and beat the best security models.
+The fraudsters that get through to identity theft targets bide their time till the moment of maximum advantage before suddenly busting out and taking as much as possible.

 In Mitek’s latest featured white paper “Fraud trends and tectonics,” VP of Product Sanjay Gupta cites that online payment fraud for businesses in eCommerce, banking services, money transfer and airline ticketing could reach $200 billion in cumulative losses by 2024.

-Data now plays an active role fighting fraud
+Data now plays an active role fighting fraud and fraud prevention

 “From a tech company point of view, people often think about data for use in product reports, informing business insights, and analysis of our tools’ effectiveness,” said Mitek representatives.
 “At Mitek, we instead ask ourselves how we can use anonymized data in a way that can catch fraudsters that’s compliant with regulations and doesn’t expose a person’s personal identifying information.”
 Though it seems like a hard practice to balance, Mitek has effectively analyzed hundreds of thousands of anonymized data points captured using Mitek’s Mobile Verify software.